ottenwbe/bosh-install/README.md

 ### The instances ###

-We now also define the jumpbox and nat instance.
-Also, we define a public IP for the nat instance.
+We now also define the __jumpbox__ and __nat instance__.
+Both instances will select the ami for eu-central and are of type t2.micro.
+Both instances are also placed in the public subnet.

+A cool thing about security groups is tht you can mix and match them as needed when associating them to insatances.
+To this end, the jumpbox can be accessed via ssh and communicate with the bosh instances.

+Note that we declare an explicit relation between the instances with the depends on ```depends_on```.
+The nat instance will be spun up before the jumpbox.

- For now ignore the fact that no software is installed on the machines.
+For now, ignore the fact that we left out the provisioners and no software is installed on the machines.

 ```hcl-terraform
 /** jumpbox instance */